 The impact of the fast rate of local sea level rise in the mid-Atlantic region (Boon 2012; Sallenger et al. 2012; Ezer and Corlett 2012; Ezer 2013) has already been felt in the acceleration of flooding in low-lying cities like Norfolk, VA, and other coastal communities along the U.S. East Coast (Mitchell et al. 2013; Ezer and Atkinson 2014, 2015, 2017; Sweet and Park 2014).
-Both, minor tidal flooding and major storm surge flooding has significantly increased in recent decades, as demonstrated here for Norfolk.
+Both minor tidal floodings and major storm surge floodings have significantly increased in recent decades, as demonstrated here for Norfolk.

-213 This report discusses the different mechanisms that contribute to the increased flooding.
-Some 214 mechanisms are quite straightforward, for example, it is easy to understand how sea level rise or increases in storms frequency or intensity would result in more flooding and a greater risk of damages to 215 flooded properties.
-However, other mechanisms are more complicated, for example, floods associated 216 with non-local factors such as offshore variations in the Gulf Stream (other remote influences such as 217 218 westward-propagating planetary waves and climatic variations in the North Atlantic Ocean were discussed in other studies).
-This study follows on the footsteps of recent studies that showed a 219 220 connection between short-term weakening in the Florida Current/Gulf Stream transport and elevated coastal sea level (Ezer, 2016; Ezer and Atkinson, 2014, 2015, 2017; Ezer et al., 2017; Wdowinski et al., 221 222 2016), but here the analysis includes for the first time an attempt to evaluate the impact on the GS from 223 all the hurricanes and tropical storms that passed the region over the past few decades.
-There is some indication that the most intense hurricanes (category 3-5) can be found more often near the South 224 Atlantic Bight region, which is consistent with some other studies that suggest that warmer waters would 225 cause an increase in the destructiveness of Atlantic hurricanes (Emanuel, 2005; Holland and Bruyère, 226 2014).
-The consequence is that due to warmer Atlantic waters, hurricanes may be able to sustain their 227 intensity longer if they stay offshore (e.g., hurricanes Joaquin, Matthew and other recent storms), and 228 229 thus may have larger impact on the GS.
-It was found that hurricanes that moved across the GS path or stayed in its vicinity long enough are indeed those that have the largest impact on the GS.
-This indirect 230 231 impact of offshore storms, that sometimes do not even make landfall, can result in several days of 232 elevated water levels and tidal flooding, until the GS recovers and returns to its normal variability (Ezer et al., 2017).
-When combined with storm-induced rain, these elevated water levels prevent proper 233 draining of flooded streets and lengthening the impact, as was the case of hurricane Matthew (2016).
-234 This remote impact from storms and hurricanes is more long-lasting than cases of storm surges near the 235 landfall area that can result in higher water levels but shorter-term impact of only a few hours, as was 236 237 the case of hurricane Isabel (2003).
+237 This report discusses the different mechanisms that contribute to the increased flooding.
+Some mechanisms are quite straightforward, for example, it is easy to understand how sea level rise or 238 increases in storms frequency or intensity would result in more flooding and a greater risk of damages to 239 flooded properties.
+However, other mechanisms are more complicated, for example, floods associated 240 with non-local factors such as offshore variations in the Gulf Stream (other remote influences such as 241 242 westward-propagating planetary waves, climatic variations in the North Atlantic Ocean, or variations in wind and pressure patterns were discussed in other studies).
+This study follows on the footsteps of recent 243 studies that showed a connection between short-term weakening in the Florida Current/Gulf Stream 244 245 transport and elevated coastal sea level (Ezer, 2016; Ezer and Atkinson, 2014, 2015, 2017; Ezer et al.,

+246 2017; Wdowinski et al., 2016), but here the analysis includes for the first time an attempt to evaluate the impact on the GS from all the hurricanes and tropical storms that passed through the region over the past 247 few decades.
+There is some indication that the most intense hurricanes (category 3-5) can be found more 248 249 often near the subtropical western North Atlantic region, which is consistent with some other studies that suggest that warmer waters would cause an increase in the destructiveness of Atlantic hurricanes 250 (Emanuel, 2005; Holland and Bruyère, 2014).
+The consequence is that due to warmer Atlantic waters, 251 hurricanes may be able to sustain their intensity longer if they stay offshore (e.g., hurricanes Joaquin, 252 253 Matthew and other recent storms), and thus may have larger impact on the GS.
+It was found that hurricanes that moved across the GS path or stayed in its vicinity long enough are indeed those that have 254 the largest impact on the GS.
+This indirect impact of offshore storms, that sometimes do not even make 255 landfall, can result in several days of elevated water levels and tidal flooding, until the GS recovers and 256 returns to its normal variability (Ezer et al., 2017).
+When combined with storm-induced rain, these 257 elevated water levels prevent proper draining of flooded streets and lengthening the impact, as was the 258 case in the Hampton Roads during Hurricane Matthew (2016).
+This remote impact from storms and 259 hurricanes is more long-lasting than cases of storm surges near the landfall area that can result in higher 260 water levels but shorter-term impact of only a few hours, as was the case of hurricane Isabel (2003).
+261